Cape Disappointment, the town of Ilwaco

 The docks full of commercial fishing boats were even larger and longer than the docks with the other boats.

-These commercial boats don’t take passengers … they just go out fishing in order to catch fish for re-sale.
+These commercial boats don’t take passengers … they go out fishing in order to catch fish and sell the fish.
 These folks brave the weather and the wind and the waves, although I’m sure they too watch the weather and make choices accordingly.
 They too want to come home, after all.

 The boat above, Aallotar, caught my eye.
 It was obviously a wooden hulled boat, so probably it was an old boat, though you couldn’t tell that from how exceptionally well it was maintained.
 She was a beauty, perfectly maintained.
 Aallotar is a Finnish woman’s name according to the internet.
 She was handsome.